CircleCI-Public/cimg-python/README.md

 ### Variants

-This image will have a Node.js variant in the future.
+This image has a Node.js variant.
 Variant images typically contain the same base software, but with a few additional modifications.
 The Node.js variant is the same Python image but with Node.js also installed.
-The Node.js variant will be used by appending `-node` to the end of an existing `cimg/python` tag.
+The Node.js variant can be used by appending `-node` to the end of an existing `cimg/python` tag.

 ### Tagging Scheme